turtleion/PySimpleInput/README.md

 `pip3 install --upgrade PySimpleInput`
 ### Using wheel
 - First, you need to get the wheel file from PyPi or Github
-- And, you can install it
+- And then you can install it
 `pip3 install (PySimpleInput Wheel File).whl`

 # Docs
-*if you want the latest update, choose the devel branch, if you want stable then choose main branch*
+*if you want the latest update, choose the devel branch, if you want stable update then choose main branch*

-## How to Initialize PySimpleInput modules
+## How to Initialize PySimpleInput module
 ```
 import PySimpleInput